Attitude Era: Rebranding to WWE and the Ruthless Aggression Era

-The company officially ceased its "Attitude" promotion on May 6, 2002, when the usage of the initials "WWF" became prohibited as the result of a legal battle between the company and the World Wildlife Fund.
-World Wrestling Federation Entertainment, Inc. officially became World Wrestling Entertainment, Inc. (WWE) and replaced its old logo with a new "scratch" logo with only the double "W" and a red scar underneath.
+On May 6, 2002, the World Wrestling Federation (WWF) rebranded as World Wrestling Entertainment (WWE), after losing a long-running legal dispute with the World Wide Fund for Nature over the use of the "WWF" initialism.
+WWE altered its "scratch" logo to omit the "F", and also replaced "WWF Attitude" references with "Get the F Out!" references and other slogans referencing "WWE".

 A month later, on June 10, 2002, Stone Cold Steve Austin failed to appear on that night's episode of Raw and was effectively released from the company; similar events had allegedly taken place in the weeks following WrestleMania X8 stemming from Austin's frustration with his character's direction.

 Because of the trademark ruling, the company transitioned into its Ruthless Aggression Era on May 6, 2002, and on the June 24 showing of Raw, Vince McMahon officially named the new era as such to motivate the younger roster.
-The Ruthless Aggression Era featured many elements of the Attitude Era, including similar levels of violence, sexual content, and profanity.
-However, a greater emphasis on wrestling was showcased.
+The Ruthless Aggression Era featured many elements of the Attitude Era, including similar levels of violence, sexual content, and profanity, whilst placing a greater emphasis on in-ring action.